malymary/malymary/README.md

 # Welcome to my GitHub profile!

-I'm an aspiring Data Scientist currently pursuing a Master's degree in Software Engineering.
-I also hold a Bachelor's degree in Linguistics.
-Interested in NLP, computer vision, and data science; still figuring out which one I like better.
+I'm an aspiring Software Engineer with a background in Linguistics.
+Interested in NLP, data science, and analytics; still figuring out which one I like better.

 You can also find me on <a href="https://gitee.com/malymary" title="gitee">Gitee</a>.